Lieutenant

 17-19 Apr 1918 |

 Buckley served with gallantry and great devotion to duty while in France and Flanders.
-On the 7th of April 1918 he was mentioned in the Despatches of Field Marshal Sir Douglas Haig for his "gallant and distinguished service in the field."[3]
+On the 7th of April 1918 he was mentioned in the Despatches of Field Marshal Sir Douglas Haig for his “gallant and distinguished service in the field.”[5]
 Lieutenant Buckley was next rewarded for his service by receiving the Military Cross on the 11th of April 1918.
-On this same date he was also awarded two certificates from the commander of the 29th Division commending him on his gallant conduct and devotion to duty in the field at Neuf Berquin and Cambrai [4].
+On this same date he was also awarded two certificates from the commander of the 29th Division commending him on his gallant conduct and devotion to duty in the field at Neuf Berquin and Cambrai.[6]
 Second Army Orders dated the 16th of May 1918 authorized the immediate award of the Military Cross to Lieutenant Buckley.
-The order reads as follows [5]:
+The order reads as follows:[7]

-Under authority delegated by His Majesty the King, the Field Marshal Commanding-in-Chief has made the following awards for gallantry and devotion to duty in action:-
+Under authority delegated by His Majesty the King, the Field Marshal

 The Military Cross